-What Is It?
+Traditional Chinese Medicine - What Is It?

-- It provides drug free pain relief
+It provides drug free pain relief for some conditions

-- It assists in the prevention of disease
+It assists in the prevention of disease

-- It is convenient, as we prescribe un-messy concentrated granules – you just add
+It is convenient, as we prescribe un-messy concentrated granules – you just add

 Philosophy and types of treatment used

 suits your needs.
 She will also give dietary and lifestyle advice to support your

 When Would I Use It?

-When you have a complaint that's not making sense to your GP, or to you; when the
+When you have a complaint that's not making sense to your GP or to you; when the

 system.
 It is used throughout Asia and by Asian communities worldwide, as well as

 flat for no obvious reason, or you could be really unwell and scientific medicine can't give you a diagnosis, let alone a solution.
 (For example, all the practitioners at CSO use TCM at the first inkling of a cold or flu.
 So far, despite treating many people with the flu, no one at CSO has been off work with the flu that was epidemic in Sydney in 2017!)

-In her practice of acupuncture, Tanya uses very expensive high quality, fine gauge, sterile needles to mobilise and activate this Qi.
+In her practice of acupuncture, Tanya uses high quality, very fine gauge, sterile needles to mobilise and activate this Qi.
 She may also use herbs to add heat to the needles, in a technique known as moxibustion.
 Cupping, made popular by movie stars, is also a great way to bring blood supply to areas of the body and release deeply held and chronic muscle strain.

 Chinese herbs are naturally found ingredients that have medicinal properties which, when prescribed by a trained TCM herbalist, can add to the benefits of acupuncture and traditional Chinese treatments.
 They can be prescribed without acupuncture.